Skip to main content

 Wildlife Ecosystems

-Río Abiseo's primary wildlife treasure is the yellow-tailed woolly monkey (Lagothrix flavicauda), endemic to the cloud forests of northern Peru and found nowhere else on Earth.
-The park holds the most viable population of this critically endangered primate.
+Río Abiseo's primary wildlife treasure is the yellow-tailed woolly monkey (Oreonax flavicauda), endemic to the cloud forests of northern Peru and found nowhere else on Earth.
+[1] The park holds one of the most viable populations of this critically endangered primate.
 Spectacled bears are common in the cloud forest.
 Pumas and ocelots are present.
 The tapir inhabits transitional zones.
 Andean cock-of-the-rock displays in cloud forest leks.
 Over 180 bird species have been recorded.
 The rare black-and-chestnut eagle inhabits the park.
 The Río Abiseo and its tributaries harbor diverse native fish communities.
 The park's inaccessibility has maintained intact populations of many species that have disappeared from more accessible areas.

 Flora Ecosystems